FilippoGas/GeneProgramsProfiler/README.md

 ### Other schedulers

 The `snakemake-executor-plugin-cluster-generic` plugin is scheduler-agnostic and will typically work with most schedulers out of the box.
-If your scheduler is not PBS Pro or Slurm, you will need to write your own launcher script (defining the `--cluster-generic-submit-cmd`) and your own cluster status script (defining the `--cluster-generic-status-cmd`, which must print `running`, `success`, or `failed` for a given job id).
+If your scheduler is not PBS Pro or Slurm, you will need to write your own launcher script (defining the `--cluster-generic-submit-cmd`) and your own cluster status script (defining the `--cluster-generic-status-cmd`, which must print `running`, `success`, or `failed` for a given job id, see `workflow/scripts/cluster_status/PBS_status.py` for reference).
 Download an additional executor plugin only if your scheduler requires a dedicated one.

 ## Configuration